-Adherence to the Responsible Investment Policy for CI V is stated in the investment policy section of the Limited Partnership Agreement governing the investors commitment to the Fund (the "LPA").
-CI V is also specifically excluded from investing in nuclear or coal-fired power generation.
+Adherence to the Responsible Investment Policy for CI IV is stated in the investment policy section of the Limited Partnership Agreement governing the investors commitment to the Fund (the "LPA").
+CI IV is also specifically excluded from investing in nuclear or coal fired generation.

-In addition to its investment policy scope, CI V is governed by a set of environmental, social and governance Standards ("ESG & Climate Standards").
-The ESG & Climate Standards, defined for the Fund, establish standards which are intended to ensure that the investments of CI V do not significantly harm any sustainable investment objective, including the environmental objectives that CI V seeks to pursue.
-The environmental section of the ESG & Climate Standards requires compliance with applicable host country laws and regulations, as well as relevant binding international conventions for the protection of the environment.
-The social section of the ESG & Climate Standards requires compliance with applicable host country laws and regulations as well as relevant binding conventions relating to social issues such as health, safety, security, labour rights, cultural heritage, stakeholder engagement, and human rights.
+In addition to its investment policy scope, CI IV is governed by a set of environmental, social and governance Standards ("ESG Standards").
+The ESG Standards, defined for the Fund, establish standards which are intended to ensure that the investments of CI IV do not significantly harm any sustainable investment objective, including the environmental objectives that CI IV seeks to pursue.
+The environmental section of the ESG Standards requires compliance with applicable host country laws and regulations, as well as relevant binding international conventions for the protection of the environment.
+The social section of the ESG Standards requires compliance with applicable host country laws and regulations as well as relevant binding conventions relating to social issues such as health, safety, security, labour rights, cultural heritage, stakeholder engagement, and human rights.
 Compliance with the core labour standards of the International Labour Organisation is expected.

-In addition to the aforementioned documents, CIP utilises the following mechanisms and procedures to ensure that the investments made by CI V do not significantly harm any of the environmental objectives as defined in the EU Taxonomy, including the environmental objective that this Fund seeks to pursue:
+In addition to the abovementioned documents, CIP utilises the following mechanisms and procedures to ensure that the investments made by CI IV do not significantly harm any of the environmental objectives as defined in the EU Taxonomy, including the environmental objective that this Fund seeks to pursue:

-- An assessment of potential material ESG risks is made for all investments prior to FID, including an assessment of all mandatory and two voluntary principal adverse impacts indicators ("PAI") or any internal documents which reflect, operationalise or incorporate such indicators. - 2.
-Excluding coal-fired and nuclear-fired power plants and choosing not to pursue investments that do not materially align with CI V's defined ESG & Climate Standards - 3.
+- An assessment of potential material ESG risks is made for all investments prior to FID, including an assessment of all mandatory and two chosen voluntary principal adverse impacts indicators ("PAI") or any internal documents which reflect, operationalise or incorporate such indicators. - 2.
+Excluding coal-fired and nuclear-fired power plants and choosing not to pursue investments that do not materially align with CI IV's defined ESG Standards - 3.
 Due diligence conducted or arranged by CIP's investment team - 4.
-Internal ESG-specific resources dedicated to supporting investments made by CI $\,$ V - 5.
-Mitigation and/or management plans covering sustainability objectives at the investee company level - Incorporating contractual clauses covering minimum standards of conduct on investee companies in alignment with CIP's Responsible Investment Policy and CI V's ESG & Climate Standards - 7.
-Prioritising sustainability-related topics at board meetings and/or steering committees of investee companies where CI V is represented, and exercising voting rights in favour of sustainability-related topics - 8.
+Internal ESG-specific resources dedicated to supporting investments made by CI IV - 5.
+Mitigation and/or management plans covering sustainability objectives at the investee company level - Incorporating contractual clauses covering minimum standards of conduct on investee companies in alignment with CIP's Responsible Investment Policy and CI IV ESG Standards - 7.
+Prioritising sustainability-related topics at board meetings and/or steering committees of investee companies where CI IV is represented, and exercising voting rights in favour of sustainability-related topics - 8.
 Monitoring of sustainability performance of investee companies through mandatory reporting - 9.
-Responding to sustainability incidents through CI V's position on the board and/or steering committee of the investee company if applicable investment objective, including the environmental objectives pursued by this financial product.
+Responding to sustainability incidents through CI IV's position on the board and/or steering committee of the investee company if applicable

-During the reference period, the investments that took FID in the Fund were subject to the mechanisms and procedures described above and were considered to be materially aligned with them.
-As such, it is assessed that no significant harm was caused to any sustainable
+During the reference period, the investments that took FID in the Fund were subject to the mechanisms and procedures described above and was considered to be materially aligned with them.
+As such, it is assessed that no significant harm was caused to any sustainable investment objective, including the environmental objectives pursued by this financial product.